pankleks/TypeScriptBuilder/README.md

 - `TSExclude` - skips generation of type or field
 - `TSAny` - skips type analysis, emits `any` instead

-You can also pass types to exclude to `TypeScriptGenerator` constructor.
+You can also exclude types without attributes, use method `ExcludeType`.

 ## API usage